ComNets-Bremen/NAVEL/prototypes/Food-Safety-Prototype/README.md

     res["time"] = str(time.time())
     return res, temp
 ```
-This part of the program code shows the actual call to the function to get the temperature and store it in a dictionary, so that it can be written to the log in the Json format.
+This part of the program code shows the actual call to the function to get the temperature and store it in a dictionary, so that it can be written to the log in the JSON format.

 ```Python
 # read temperature from sensor